EiffelWebFramework/ewf_examples/workbook/basics/basics.md

 <a name="html"/>
 ## A Service to Generate HTML.
-To generate HTML, we need
+To generate HTML, it's needed

 1. Change the Content-Type : "text/html"
 2. Build an HTML page